 - Read comic books: Comics have a lot of simple dialogue, making their plot easier to understand than that of a novel.

-- Make word pairs: Whenever you learn a new word, find a synonym and an opposite for it.
+- Make word pairs: Whenever you learn a new word, find a synonym and the opposite for it.

 - Watch your favorite show with foreign subtitles: You will easily pick up on new vocabulary when watching re-runs of your favorite shows with subtitles in the language you’re learning.